AleksandrBraun/Smart-UPS-SNMP-Card/Docs/en/Interface.md

      - Battery voltage in volts and %%
      - Battery voltage directly at the battery terminals (can be monitored even if the exchange protocol with UPS is not working / disabled)
      - Maximum / minimum input voltage for the period from the last switch on
-     - Power output during battery operation in %% of the nominal power of the UPS
+     - Delivered power during battery operation in %% of the rated power of the UPS
      - Internal inverter temperature
      - Temperature at the external sensor (connection of an external temperature sensor NTC 10k or Dallas DS18B20 is required)
      - Diagnosis and control of all warnings / statuses / errors from UPS